How do I get ING's additional Savings Maximiser variable rate?

 For Savings Maximiser, Savings Accelerator or Personal Term Deposit accounts:

-Follow the prompts to change details
+4. Follow the prompts to change your details.

 Orange Everyday account and Orange One